Wuzzy2/Wuzzy2/README.md

 My name is Wuzzy and I’m strong supporter of free software.
 Because of this, my activity on GitHub is limited.
-I only use it to contribute to other free software projects like Minetest.
+I only use it to contribute to other free software projects like Luanti.

 **You will not find my own code here.** (No, forks created exclusively for pull requests don’t count.)
 My own code is hosted on **[Codeberg.org](https://codeberg.org/Wuzzy)**.